BiagioeCarmine/morra-flask/README.md

 #### A different (smarter?) way we could have done things

-_This section is going to be written mostly in first person as it is mostly a personal reflection based on past personal experience_.

-Borrowing from my (Carmine Zaccagnino, mostly the *backend guy* for this project) previous very brief experiences with situations in which optimising CPU usage was the whole point of what I was doing, straight-up simulating something isn't necessarily the most efficient approach to solving a problem.

-This means that, of course, having the backend app's state mimic the more abstract state of the app in terms of users in the queue and match confirmation/termination status maybe could be sacrificed for the sake of keeping things easy for us when maintaining the code and the server when executing it, and potentially for the sake of eliminating the grace times that make especially the match playing part a bit clunky and annoying for the end user.
+Having the backend app's state mimic the more abstract state of the app in terms of users in the queue and match confirmation/termination status maybe could be sacrificed for the sake of keeping things easy for us when maintaining the code and the server when executing it, and potentially for the sake of eliminating the grace times that make especially the match playing part a bit clunky and annoying for the end user.